Loom and Leaf Memory Foam Mattress Review

 By the way, a majority of the new, “bed-in-a-box” companies do not use any specific cooling technology.

-The company estimates that their mattress has a lifespan of 10 to 15 years, a figure that outpaces the competition by 5 years.
+The company estimates that their mattress has a lifespan of 10 to 15 years.
+This means the Loom and Leaf mattress performance outpaces most foam mattresses by 5 years.

 Does It Smell When New?

 One of the major criticisms of memory foam mattresses is that they can exude an unpleasant odor when you take them out of the package.
-The process that causes this chemical smell is known as “off-gassing,” and it comes from the presence of polyurethane and other components of memory foam.
-While it may not be toxic, it’s definitely unpleasant.
+The process that causes this chemical smell is known as “off-gassing,” and it comes from the presence of its high-density poly foam or polyurethane and other components in its foam.
+While it may not be toxic, it is indeed unpleasant.

-The Loom and Leaf has almost no smell due to the bed’s construction and delivery approach.
+The Loom and Leaf models have almost no smell due to their construction and white glove delivery approach.

 From the Loom and Leaf site: